ethereum-optimism/optimism-monorepo/op-e2e/README.md

 ```

 ### Troubleshooting

 If you encounter errors:

-* ensure you have the latest version of foundry installed: `just update-foundry`
+* ensure you have the latest version of foundry installed: `just install-foundry`
 * try deleting the `packages/contracts-bedrock/forge-artifacts` directory
 * try `forge clean && rm -rf lib && forge install` within the `packages/contracts-bedrock` directory